Pradyumniitism/movie_recommendation/README.md

    - Extracted relevant columns: `genres`, `keywords`, `overview`, `title`, `movie_id`, `cast`, `crew`.
    - Handled missing and duplicated data.
    - Converted stringified JSON objects to Python lists for `genres`, `keywords`, `cast`, and `crew`.
-   - Processed and cleaned the data to remove spaces and convert text to lowercase.
+   - Processed and cleaned the data by removing spaces and converting text to lowercase.

 3. **Feature Engineering:**
    - Created a `tags` column by combining `genres`, `keywords`, `overview`, `cast`, and `crew`.